-While seemingly little has changed on the production side, we note however important changes upstream, especially related to packing and branding practices.
-Table 6 shows the importance of branded and packed produce in the current sales.
-96% of the interviewed wholesalers report that they are currently selling branded and packed products.
-Branded products now account for almost half of their total sales.
+While seemingly little has changed over time on the production and processing side, we note however important changes upstream in the value chain, especially related to packing and branding practices.
+Table 6 shows the importance and emergence of packed and branded produce, as reported by wholesalers.
+96% of the interviewed wholesalers report that they are currently selling packed and branded products and these products now account for almost half of their total sales.
 This compares to only 23% five years ago.
-The rather recent take-off of branded products is further illustrated by the year that these wholesalers started selling branded produce.
-While almost all wholesalers are selling branded products now, only 27% was doing so before 2004.
+The rather recent take-off of branded products is further illustrated by the year that these wholesalers started selling branded produce.9 While almost all wholesalers are selling branded products now, only 27% was doing so before 2004.
 A large number of wholesalers (45%) started selling branded products in the years 2004-2005, the apparent year of major take-off.
-There is thus a fast emergence of these branded products in this sector and this begs the question on how this branding process works in practice.
+The data thus indicate that there is a fast emergence of these branded products in this sector.
+This then begs the question on how this branding process works in practice.
 Wholesalers were asked on the importance of branded products in their sales as well as in their procurement.
 The numbers show that branded products are twice as important in sales as in procurement, indicating that a large part of the branding is done by these interviewed wholesalers themselves.
 However, it also indicates that at least some wholesalers buy branded products and then re-sell them.